ElectricalGang

 Limit Switch NO NC Contact

 Contacts are made inside the limit switch and with its help, we are able to do the wiring.
 Control wiring is done inside these contacts.
+There are mainly two types of contacts inside the limit switch.
+One is NO and the other is in NC.

 Working Principle of Limit switch

 Working of the limit switch- The lever is fitted in the limit switch.
 And when the device comes in touch with it, this lever rotates.
 As it rotates, the mini switch inside the limit switch operates.
+The mini switch inside the limit switch has an NO and an NC contact.

-Difference between NC and NO contacts:
+Difference Between NC and NO Contacts:

 NC contacts- This contact de-energized means connected to each other in the normal state.
 That is, if you check the NC contact with a multimeter, you will find it in close condition.